 expressions used in these regulations have the same respective meanings as in the Act.

-[Regulation 2 amended in Gazette 16 Mar 2007 p.
+[Regulation 2 amended: Gazette 16 Mar 2007 p.
 973.]

 [3-6.
-Deleted in Gazette 16 Mar 2007 p.
+Deleted: Gazette 16 Mar 2007 p.
 973.]

 7. Appeals

 (1) Every appeal under section 33E of the Act is required to be instituted by a notice of appeal given by the appellant to the Secretary within 14 days from the date the punishment, decision or finding appealed against is given.